percona/pmm-doc/source/query-analytics.rst

 **Tool-tips**

-- For the *Query* dimension, hovering over the information icon reveals the query ID and its example.
+- For the *Query* dimension, hovering over the information icon (|information-icon|) reveals the query ID and its example.
 - Hovering on a column header reveals an informative tool-tip for that column.
 - Hovering on the main metric sparkline highlights the data point and a tooltip shows the data value under the cursor.